ls2n-dev/g5k-training/2021-01-24/0-about_all_ssh.md

 Traditional tools used to accomplish these functions, such as telnet or rcp, are insecure and transmit the user’s password in cleartext when used.
 OpenSSH is a network protocol for operating networking services securely over a network (like internet).
 It uses encryption standards to securely connect and login to the remote system.

-OpenSSH provides a server daemon and client tools to facilitate secure, encrypted remote control and file transfer operations, effectively replacing the legacy tools.

 OpenSSH stores a public key in the remote system and private key in the client system.
 Thes keys are produced as a pair mathematically.
 When both are applied to a bi-variable function, it will result in a value which will be used to check whether the pair is valid or invalid.

+The SSH protocol uses encryption to facilitate secure the connection between a client and a server.
+All user authentication, commands, output, and file transfers are encrypted to protect against attacks in the network and effectively replacing the legacy tools.

 ![image](https://www.ssh.com/hubfs/Imported_Blog_Media/SSH_simplified_protocol_diagram-2.png)